It was not easy to sit on or control such a beast, but Elanore clung to the reins as tightly as she could manage. “Turn north,” she told the lion.

 The friendly smile on Elanore’s face faltered as she came to realize that this demonstration would not work like she had hoped it would.
 She had thought he would see the lion and understand.
 “This lion is one kind of magic creature.
 There is another, a kind of shadow that eats things.
 I saw one like it outside town right by the bridge.
 There may be more like it once the eclipse is upon us.”

-The girl made for a pathetic image, standing outside shivering in the cold as she looked down at the snow.
-Elanore regretted not taking more time to think this effort through.
-Had she brought Lambegus, at least the lion could directly address the man’s skepticism.
-She had no recourse now except to beg.
+She looked down at the snow, regretting not thinking this matter through.
+Had she brought Lambegus, at least the lion could speak to the man directly and address his skepticism.
+Elanore could do nothing more now than beg.
 “I know I have no right to ask you to believe anything I say, but will you not at least talk to your book master and Edmund about the eclipse?”

 “Husband,” the woman pushed his arm aside.
 “Do stop pointing that thing at her.
 The innkeeper’s wife said the child has been ill.
 Do not keep her out there.
 She is growing paler by the minute.”